Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

 \subsection{Multi-Factor Case}

 The arguments of the one-factor model extend to a model with multiple factors.
 As our simulations and empirical results illustrate, the simple thresholding method provides proximate factors that explain very well the non-sparse PCA factors.
-However, formalizing the properties of the lower bound are more challenging.
-First, we have to work with the generalized correlation instead of simple correlation between the proximate and population factors.
+However, formalizing the properties of the lower bound is more challenging.
+First, we have to work with generalized correlations instead of simple correlations to take into account the possible rotations of the latent factors.
 Second, the sparse factor weight vectors are in general not orthogonal to each other in contrast to the PCA-loadings.
-In order to derive sharp theoretical bounds, we will impose additional assumptions.
-However, these assumptions are only necessary for deriving analytical asymptotic results, but not for our estimator to work as verified with simulated and empirical data.
+Third, we need to study the joint distribution of extreme values for multiple loading vectors.
+In order to derive analytical bounds, we need to include additional correction terms.
+Under additional assumptions, we can sharpen the theoretical bounds and neglect the correction terms.

 One of the major problems when comparing two different sets of factors is that a factor model is only identified up to invertible linear transformations.
 We will again use the generalized correlation to measure how many factors two sets have in common.
 The generalized correlation between proximate factors and population factors is defined as